accetto/user-guide-g3/docs/010_get-started/image-family.md

 ### Visual Studio Code

-The repository [accetto/debian-vnc-xfce-vscode-g3][debian-vnc-xfce-vscode-g3] contains the images that bring the popular programming editor [Visual Studio Code][vscode].
+The repository [accetto/debian-vnc-xfce-vscode-g3][debian-vnc-xfce-vscode-g3] contains images that bring the popular programming editor [Visual Studio Code][vscode].

 The images are intended for creating encapsulated development and testing environments.
 They come in several variations and can be further extended and customized.